bretlowery/flan/readme.md

 Non-global IPs (private, loopback, etc) are kept as-is.
 All generated IPs are guaranteed valid: for example, 192.168.0.0 is a network identifier and is never assigned to an interface, and 169.254.0.0/16 link-locals aren't routable, so it won't use any of those.

-The -i parameter allows you to obfuscate IPs using either a one-to-many or one-to-one mapping.
+The -m parameter allows you to obfuscate IPs using either a one-to-many or one-to-one mapping.
 One-to-many will obfuscate the same IP to one or multiple random IPs in the resulting log files.
 One-to-one will ensure that IP "X" is obfuscated to the same IP "Y" every time during any given run.
 One-to-one mappings are not preserved between runs.

 _User Agents_<br>A basic bot-or-not check is made on all user agents in the template log.
 All user agents identified as bots are extracted and optionally replayed as-is into your generated fake logs, with their real originating IPs.

 Real-device agents are generated from a list of the top real-world user agents in the wild, weighted by frequency of occurrence, and matching the distribution of browser, os, and desktop/mobile possibilities that are found in your template log.
-If your template log contains only mobile Safari UAs, all you will see in your generated logs is mobile Safari UAs.
+If your template log contains only mobile Safari UAFactory, all you will see in your generated logs is mobile Safari UAFactory.
 If you have 70% mobile Chrome and 30% desktop all others in your template log, you will get that.

-You have the ability to control what percentage of bots vs non-bot UAs you get (currently, this is hard-coded to what I use, 21.9% bots and 78.1% everything else, but that's easy to change).
+You have the ability to control what percentage of bots vs non-bot UAFactory you get (currently, this is hard-coded to what I use, 21.9% bots and 78.1% everything else, but that's easy to change).
 You can optionally include bots from a list of common bots found in the supplied user-agents.json file, an d/or optionally include only those bots that are found in your template file, or you can choose to include no bots at all.
 The -u and -b commandline parameters control what bots if any appear.
 See the commandline parameter descriptions for details.

 ### IP/User Agent Examples:

-1. One template log entry with IP 123.4.5.6, Chromebook Mac UA is expanded to one or more generated entries with IPs in the range 123.4.5.0/24 (bc it's global) + Chromebook Mac UAs
+1. One template log entry with IP 123.4.5.6, Chromebook Mac UA is expanded to one or more generated entries with IPs in the range 123.4.5.0/24 (bc it's global) + Chromebook Mac UAFactory

 2. One template log entry with IP 10.1.2.3, Linux, curl UA is expanded to one or more generated entries with IP 10.1.2.3 (bc it's private) + the same Linux curl UA